wpswings/points-and-rewards-for-woocommerce/README.txt

 == Changelog ==

-= 1.2.6 - Released on 10 April 2022 =
-* New: Some substantial changes across different areas of the plugin.
-* New: Minor Bug Fixes
-* New: Compatible with latest WP and WC

 = 1.2.5 - Released on 8 April 2022 =
 * New: Some substantial changes across different areas of the plugin.